What Is the UN Security Council?

 The league was staked on the idea of collective security, meaning the invasion of one country would be treated like a threat to the entire group.

 But the league’s big dreams for world peace crashed into harsh realities.
-For all of Wilson’s advocacy, the U.S. Senate voted against joining the league, fearing the entanglements and obligations of membership.
+For all of Wilson’s advocacy, the U.S. Senate voted against joining the league.
+Following World War I, American leaders and their constituents feared the entanglements and obligations of membership.
 The league’s requirement for unanimous agreement before acting further weakened the organization.
-In the two decades after its founding, it failed to stop Japan from invading China, halt Italy from invading Abyssinia (now Ethiopia), or counter the rise of Nazi Germany.
+In the two decades after its founding, it failed to stop Japan from invading China, or halt Italy from invading Abyssinia (now Ethiopia).
+Furthermore, the League of Nations was unable to counter the rise of Nazi Germany.

-Though the League of Nations ultimately fell down on the job, it laid the groundwork for what came next: the United Nations.
+The League of Nations ultimately fell down on the job.
+However, the organization laid the groundwork for what came next: the United Nations.
 World leaders created the United Nations after World War II in yet another attempt to promote global security and peace.
 But for this new organization to succeed, it had to be stronger than its predecessor.

 What Is the UN Security Council?

-Along with the founding of the United Nations, the UN Security Council was established in 1945 as the organization’s most powerful body responsible for maintaining international peace and security.
+Along with the founding of the United Nations, the UN Security Council was established in 1945.
+The Security Council is the organization’s most powerful body responsible for maintaining international peace and security.
 It can issue sanctions and even authorize military force.
-Five countries—the United States, China, France, Russia, and the United Kingdom—helm the Security Council as permanent members (known as the P5), each with the power to veto any resolution with which it disagrees.
+Five countries—the United States, China, France, Russia, and the United Kingdom—helm the Security Council as permanent members (known as the P5).
+In addition to their permanent status, each P5 nation has the power to veto any resolution with which it disagrees.
 Ten other UN members, each elected for a rotating two-year term and without veto power, round out the Security Council.

 That construction tethers decision-making authority to those with significant power in the international system (the P5 members, for example, all hold nuclear power).
 Though controversial today (see CFR Education’s mini-simulation UN Security Council Reform), the Security Council has persisted since 1945 as a major force in global affairs despite the geopolitical shifts since the United Nations formed.